Alcohol Withdrawal Timeline, Symptoms & Treatment

 Related Topic: Alcohol Use Disorder

 The alcohol withdrawal timeline is generally predictable and includes consistent signs and symptoms.
-Withdrawal symptom severity generally correlates with the degree of alcohol dependence.
+Withdrawal symptom severity correlates with the degree of alcohol dependence.

 What Causes Alcohol Withdrawal?

-Chronic excessive alcohol use causes several chemical changes in the brain, most notably to the inhibitory neurotransmitter GABA and the excitatory neurotransmitter NMDA.
+Chronic excessive alcohol use causes chemical changes in the brain, most notably to the inhibitory neurotransmitter GABA and the excitatory neurotransmitter NMDA.
 These changes lead to increased levels of dopamine, which drives addiction.
 If the brain adapts to these changes, a sudden absence of alcohol will cause physical and psychological signs and symptoms that are complications of alcohol withdrawal.

 How Long Does Alcohol Stay In Your System?